These are our favorite camping items that we have bought, tested, and recommend. Click the photo to be taken to Amazon to see the product.

 If you need to save space, these microfiber pack towels take up no room and dry super fast.
 We have a different color for each family member.
 They’re available in multiple sizes.
 I like the washcloth sized face and the bath size.
 My wife prefers the huge beach towel size.

 The house of teak wood floor mat is great for the bathroom.
 Keeps you feet dry when not showering and is comfortable to stand on.
 I recommend adding rubber feet to keep it from slipping around.

 The oxygenics shower head is much improved in both saving water and having a great spray pattern to take an efficient shower.
 It fits right in the Casita holder so no need to change it out.
 Currently the white is out of stock, but the chrome version is available.

 This mirror works great in the bathroom.
 It attaches with removable adhesive 3M “command” strips.

 The 3M organizer is perfect for holding toothbrushes in the bathroom.

 This magnetic paper towel holder works great on the stove vent hood.
 You can smoosh them tight against the roll for travel to keep the towels from unspooling.

 This OXO silicone drying mat fits perfectly on top of the stove cover.

-These woven RV rugs are made from a plastic strand material that doesn’t hold water and the dirt can be shaken off before storing.
-They’re not the heaviest-duty thing out there, but for under $30, we got 3 years of use out of one.
+RV rugs keep you Casita clean.
+They are made from a plastic strand material that doesn’t hold water and the dirt can be shaken off before storing.

 These McGard super quality chrome lug nuts add a custom touch to the Casita.
 They look so much better than the rusty Dexter nuts.
 The set does both wheels.